behu-kea/dat20-classes/week-8/thymeleaf.md

 **Controller**

 First lets create the controller.
-This controller handles the request that comes to `/hello-world`.
+This controller handles the request that comes to `/hello-world`

 To return a template, return the name of the template as a string.
-Remember to not have a
+Remember to not have the `@ResponseBody` annotation.

 ```java
 @GetMapping(value = "hello-world")